shtalinberg/django-el-pagination/README.rst

 This app **django-el-pagination** forked from django-endless-pagination==2.0 (https://github.com/frankban/django-endless-pagination)

-From version 3.3.0 drop support Django<1.11.
-For support Django<1.11 use django-endless-pagination<3.3.x

 From version 4.0.0 drop support Django<3.2.
 For support Django<3.2 use django-endless-pagination<4.0.x

+From version 4.1.0 added support Django 5.0 and python 3.12

 The initial idea, which has guided the development of this application, is to allow pagination of web contents in `very few steps